 TL

-TL (Type Language) is a language for describing data structures.
+TL (Type Language) is a language used to describe data structures.

-TL operates on 32 bit blocks.
-Accordingly, the data size in TL must be a multiple of 4 bytes.
-If the size of the object is not a multiple of 4, we need to add the required number of zero bytes up to the multiple.
+TL operates on 32-bit blocks, meaning the data size in TL must always be a multiple of 4 bytes.
+If the object's size is not a multiple of 4, zero padding must be added to make it align with a 4-byte boundary.

 Numbers are always encoded in Little Endian order.